PRJM1999/Airline-Stocks/README.md

 ## Future Development
 The app currently uses React and client-side rendering.
 Future development may address any problems this causes by implementing server-side rendering or using a static site generator.

+## CI/CD with GitHub Actions

+### Continuous Integration:

+- **Frontend (React App):**
+   - Build a Docker image for testing.
+   - Execute React app tests using `npm run test`.

+- **Backend (Python Server):**
+   - Build a Docker image for backend testing.
+   - Execute Python server tests using `pytest`.

+- **Cpp-Server:**
+   - Build a Docker image.

+### Continuous Deployment:

+- **Docker Images:**
+   - Build and push production-ready Docker images for frontend and backend to Docker Hub.

+- **Deployment to EC2:**
+   - Pull the latest Docker images.
+   - Deploy on an EC2 instance using Docker Compose.

+Note: For more details on the CI/CD process, refer to the GitHub Actions workflow in the repository.